6outtaTen/WindowsBackupTimestampRemover/README.md

 `myFile.txt`

-This script accomplishes that.
+This script accomplishes just that.
 Simply download the .exe file, run it and enter the directory in which you want to search for files to rename.